 The February edition of Quirk's Marketing Research Review, a marketing research industry publication, featured a Culture Concepts case study as the cover story.
 You can read the article online here or download the PDF of the print publication here.

-A longer version of this presentation was originally presented at the 2012 Corporate Researchers Conference in Dallas, sponsored by the Marketing Research Association, Quirks, and the Corporate Executive Board.
+The full version of this presentation was originally given at the 2012 Corporate Researchers Conference in Dallas.
 The presentation discusses ethnography and how to conduct ethnographic research more affordably.

 Data Driven Decisions